 - 12.1.
 We will hold records in line with our records retention schedule. - 12.2.
 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing-this also includes the use of CPOMs (a secure website used to record concerns).
 If you are in any doubt about whether to record something, discuss it with the DSL. - 12.3.
-Records will include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 12.4.
-Concerns and referrals will be kept in a separate child protection file for each child on CPOMs. - 12.5.
+Records will include:

+- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 12.4.
+Concerns and referrals will be kept in a separate child protection file for each child as part of their CPOMs log and/or in a paper file locked in the DSL filing cabinet. - 12.5.
+The DSL will keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. - 12.6.
 Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 12.6.
-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - 12.7.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 12.7.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - 12.8.
 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.